ioBroker/ioBroker.javascript/README.md

 The optional error code will be given in callback.

+## Scripts activity

+There is a possibility to enabled and disable scripts via states.
+For every script the state will be created with name **javascript.INSTANCE.scriptEnabled.SCRIPT_NAME**.
+Scripts can be activated and deactivated by controlling of this state with ack=false.

 ## Changelog
+### 1.1.2 (2016-01-21)
+* (bluefox) fix error by setStateDelayed
+* (bluefox) add clearStateDelayed
+* (bluefox) add javascript.INSTANCE.scriptEnabled.SCRIPT_NAME state to control activity of scripts

 ### 1.1.1 (2015-12-16)
 * (bluefox) fix error if id is regExp